hike in meadow

 A career in Outdoor Education is your chance to make a difference—in the environment, with youth, and all who can benefit from what the wilderness has to teach.

 At Colorado Mountain College, you'll get the best of both worlds: the groundwork of a liberal arts education coupled with theoretical and hands-on outdoor leadership experiences.
 Build a solid foundation for your future, whether you choose to get a job or pursue a higher degree.

-We also offer a certificate in Outdoor Education.
+We offer both an Associate of Arts (AA) degree and a certificate.
 Depending on your goals and interests, the shorter certificate program might be right for you.